James Grigson: Jeffery Lee Wood

 In 1998, Jeffery Lee Wood was tried for capital murder under the Texas law of parties.
 Based on a hypothetical question and without having evaluated Wood, Grigson testified that Wood posed a future threat to society, which subsequently resulted in a death sentence for Wood.

 At the time of Grigson's testimony, he had been expelled from the American Psychiatric Association and the Texas Society of Psychiatric Physicians for ethical violations in his court testimonies.
 Wood had no prior felonies or history of violent crime prior to his arrest, and evidence excluded in court supports his claim that he was acting under duress during the robbery.
-As of 2025, Wood remains on death row with no scheduled date of execution.
+As of 2026, Wood remains on death row with no scheduled date of execution.

 Other defendants

 Executed defendants whose cases Grigson testified in include Aaron Lee Fuller, Bernard Eugene Amos, David Lee Holland, David Wayne Stoker, Gayland Charles Bradford, Gerald Wayne Tigner, Gregory Lynn Summers, Hai Hai Vuong, Jack Wade Clark, James Edward Clayton, John Glenn Moody, John Russell Thompson, John Thomas Satterwhite, Mack Oran Hill, Noble Mays Jr., Patrick Fitzgerald Rogers, Samuel Christopher Hawkins, Thomas Andy Barefoot, and William Hamilton Little.
-Michael Dewayne Johnson killed himself than 15 hours before his scheduled execution in 2005.
+Michael Dewayne Johnson killed himself around 15 hours before his scheduled execution in 2005.